Derry-ukere/silver-disco/README.md

 # silver-disco
-This is Cafe shop project with Firestore a non relations database provided and managed by google cloud platforms
+This is Cafe shop project with Firestore a non relational database provided and managed by google cloud platforms